Shukoya/Shoko/REFACTORING_ROADMAP.md

 - [ ] Prefetch size configurability: expose `config.prefetch_pages` (default 20) and honor it in `ReaderController#wrapped_window_for`.
 - [ ] Window cache memory: add a small LRU or cap per chapter/width to bound growth during long sessions.

+## Code Duplication Elimination (moved)

+Tracking for code duplication has moved to `RUBOCOP_OFFENSES_REFACTOR_ROADMAP.md` and is handled under the renderer unification and monolith breakdown sections.
+This keeps architectural and style enforcement work consolidated in a single place.

 ## Critical Path Issues ✅ RESOLVED

 ### 1. Dual State Systems ✅ RESOLVED